Contracts & Legal

 • The contracting officer shall ensure that individual actions taken pursuant to the authority of a class D&F are within the scope of the D&F.

-Each Determination and Findings (D&F) should include: [1]
+Each Determinations and Findings (D&F) should include: [1]

 • Identification of the agency and of the contracting activity and specific identification of the document as a “Determination and Findings.”